neo4j/graphql/packages/graphql/docs/tutorial.md

 }
 ```

-If your using Neo4j Browser or desktop you can query for this data & you should have the following in your database;
+If your using [Neo4j Browser](https://neo4j.com/developer/neo4j-browser/) or [Neo4j Desktop](https://neo4j.com/developer/neo4j-desktop/) you can query for this data & you should have the following in your database;

 ![shop-create-first](./assets/shop-create-first-node.jpg)

-### Connecting Your First Node
+### Connecting Nodes
 Now we have a product we need to build some relations.
 Here we will use the `updateProducts` Mutation to create and connect the product to all the `relationships` stated in our `typeDefs`.
 We will be creating a Green Photo, Small Size and Green Color all related together;

 ```graphql